8 Natural Ways to Transform Tiredness Into Energy! (How to Stop Feeling SO Tired!)

 No grains (including wheat, soy, and corn which are in pretty much everything processed).
 No legumes.
 No processed foods.
 No added sugars.
 No dairy.
 No alcohol.

 Is it hard?
 Yes.
-It's hard.
+It's kind of hard at first.
 And I'm certainly not saying it's the only way to go.
 But I CAN tell you that my sleep has been completely and radically changed and improved in the past 30 days.
-And so has my energy level.
-I am going to stay on this plan!
+And so has my energy levels.

 Also, I drink lots of nutritional teas.
 Herbs like nettle, dandelion leaf, red clover, horsetail, chickweed, and many others are nutritional powerhouses.
 So I blend my own teas and add good spices for flavor.
-I'll be posting more of these teas online as I get this blog going.
-For now, here is how to make my "Happiness Tea" in the following HERE:
+Maybe you’d enjoy some of these herbal tea recipes:

 4. Get Some Sun!

 The sun not only provides some nutritional benefits (like helping your body make Vitamin D), but it helps to reset your circadian rhythm.
-If you get a bit of sun (at least 20 minutes or so) before 10:00 a.m. or so, you may be better able to fall asleep at a decent hour in the evening.
+If you get a bit of sun (at least 20 minutes or so) before 10:00 a.m., you may be better able to fall asleep at a decent hour in the evening.
 Anyway, it helps me!
 Even sitting in a sunny window helps.

 5. Energize with Essential Oils